|Tuition fee type||Cost (per annum)|

 The degree is loosely structured around the assessment strategies identified within the United Kingdom Coaching Certificate and designed to complement the requirements of national governing bodies of sport.

 LJMU has been selected to host the prestigious International Council for Coaching Excellence Global Coach Conference in 2017, in recognition of the city's sporting prowess and the university's successful sport educational programmes.

-New for September 2017, our IM Marsh campus offers students access to a free onsite fitness gym with brand new facilities, including a bespoke strength and conditioning facility .
+Plus from September 2017, IM Marsh students will have access to a free strength and conditioning studio onsite.
 All LJMU students are also entitled to apply for free off-peak membership for Lifestyles Fitness Centres across Liverpool and discounted peak-rate membership is also available so you can keep yourself active alongside your sport studies.

 What you will study on this degree

 Please see guidance on core and option modules for further information on what you will study